Structures from Silence: Video release

 In 1987 a VHS video titled Structures from Silence was released.
 It featured imagery created by Marianne Dolan set to the album's title track.
 This video was also released on laserdisc under the title Space Dreaming.

+Music

+Andy Beta of Pitchfork described the sound on Structures from Silence: "The three extended compositions that comprise Structures arise out of such quiescence; the loops and gentle melodic refrains spire upwards and suggest vistas.
+With just a few cycling elements and floating chords, 'Reflections in Suspension' and 'Quiet Friend' exude a peaceful calm, while the title track is a half hour of contemplative bliss, full of purring drones and high notes that shimmer and fade.
+Like a desert mirage, these structures hover forever at the horizon, an oasis from the din surrounding it."
+Ted Raggett of AllMusic said: "Though Roach's approach changed and explored many new directions, there's a core aesthetic still at work, that of contrasting a variety of loops and repeated motifs with subtle melodic exploration.
+The interweaving of the two approaches, to the point where it's never quite clear what predominates at what point -- especially on opening track 'Reflections in Suspension' – makes for music both cyclic and open-ended."

+The influence of Tangerine Dream and Vangelis is apparent on the album.

-Reception
+Reception and legacy

 In late November 2014, Steve Roach was selected as Echoes Radio's #1 Artist and Structures from Silence was voted as the #2 album.

-Fact listed Structures from Silence as the tenth best album of the 1980s, calling it a "thoughtful, slow-paced study in synthesizer" and one of the important ambient albums of all time.
+Fact listed Structures from Silence as the tenth best album of the 1980s, calling it a "thoughtful, slow-paced study in synthesizer" and one of the most important ambient albums of all time.
 They listed the 2014 reissue as the fourth best reissue that year, commenting that "it's a perfect time to return to this classic album – still spellbinding, three decades on."
 In 2016, Pitchfork listed it as the 33rd best ambient album of all time.

+Ted Raggett of Pitchfork gave the album a perfect score, saying: "Widely considered his breakout album where he found his own voice, it even made a list of Top Ten releases published in a magazine dedicated to yoga.
+Whether a listener uses it for that purpose or not, it does have to be said that Structures from Silence is a lovely effort indeed.
+Its chief allure remains its transcendence of time – while one can surmise, based on the sound of the record, its early-'80s vintage, it is not an obviously dated album in and of itself. [...]
+Structures from Silence is its own notable peak, the first of many astonishing highlights for Roach."